microsoft/msticpy/docs/source/data_analysis/AnomalousSequence.rst

     | where nCmds > 1
     """

+Execute the query

 .. code:: ipython3

-    # execute the query
     aws_df = qry_prov.exec_query(query=query)
-    # I comment out this cell and run it again once it has run to prevent the notebook from slowing down
+    # I comment out this cell and run it again once it has run to prevent the
+    # notebook from slowing down

 .. code:: ipython3